LuminateOne/laravel-revision-tracking/README.md

 ```

 ### Publish the config and migrations
-Run the following command to publish the config file and migration file,
+Run the following command to publish the config file and migration file:
-it will copy and paste the config and migration file from the package
-to the corresponding folder of your project:
 ```bash
 // Publish the config and migration file php artisan vendor:publish --provider="LuminateOne\RevisionTracking\Providers\RevisionServiceProvider"